mschnitzer/zypper-updatespectator/README.md

 # zypper-updatespectator
 A update spectator script for zypper.

 The script collects all available updates for the OS and holds the packages (which can be updated) in a PHP array.
+This script can be integrated in existing projects.
+Nothing special but I needed that especially for me.

 For example:
 ```